Integrated Sensing and Communication Signal Processing Based on Compressed Sensing Over Unlicensed Spectrum Bands: Conclusion

-For the ISAC-enabled mobile communication systems operating in unlicensed spectrum bands, conventional radar signal processing algorithms suffer from sidelobes deterioration and low anti-noise performance.
-To this end, the ``Joint CS and Machine Learning ISAC Signal Processing Algorithm'' is proposed in this paper, which can solve the problem of sidelobes deterioration and enhance anti-noise performance.
-More specifically, combining the RBG configuration information in 5G NR and CS techniques, which exploit the sparsity of the target to reconstruct the complete radar map, the enhanced range and velocity estimation algorithms are proposed.
+For the ISAC-enabled mobile communication system operating in unlicensed spectrum bands, conventional radar signal processing algorithms suffer from sidelobes deterioration and low anti-noise performance.
+To this end, the Joint CS and Machine Learning ISAC Signal Processing Algorithm (JCMSA) is proposed in this paper, which aims to mitigate sidelobes deterioration and enhance anti-noise performance.
+Specifically, by combining the RBG configuration information in 5G NR and CS techniques, which exploit the sparsity of the target to reconstruct the complete radar map, the enhanced range and velocity estimation algorithms are proposed.
 Then, the FISTA algorithm is used to solve the convex optimization problem, while KCV is employed to select the regularization parameter to obtain zero sidelobes and better anti-noise performance than conventional 2D FFT algorithm.
-With the emergence of numerous services, unlicensed spectrum bands have a large probability to be applied in in ISAC-enabled mobile communication systems.
+Simulation results demonstrate that the proposed algorithm overcomes the deterioration of sidelobes.
+Meanwhile, the proposed algorithms in this paper have a maximum improvement of 54.66 \% and 84.36 \% in range estimation accuracy, and 41.54 \% and 97.09 \% in velocity estimation accuracy, compared with the improved 2D FFT algorithm in \cite{wei2022robust} and conventional 2D FFT algorithm, respectively.
+With the emergence of various services, unlicensed spectrum bands have a large probability to be applied in ISAC-enabled mobile communication systems.
 The work of this paper may provide beneficial references for the sensing algorithm design of the ISAC systems over unlicensed spectrum bands.